 Since our inception, we have generated substantial net losses as we have devoted our resources to the development of our technology, and our business model has not been proven.
-As of December 31, 2023, we had an accumulated deficit of \$95.1 million.
-For the years ended December 31, 2023 and December 31, 2022 our total comprehensive loss was \$9.6 million and \$10.6 million, respectively.
+As of December 31, 2024, we had an accumulated deficit of \$114.6 million.
+For the years ended December 31, 2024 and December 31, 2023 our total comprehensive loss was \$9.9 million and \$9.6 million, respectively.
 We expect our operating losses to continue for the foreseeable future as we continue to invest in our infrastructure and research and development of our technologies.
 These efforts may be more costly than we expect, and we may not be able to generate revenue to offset our increased operating expenses.
 If we are unable to generate substantial revenue, we may never become profitable or be able to maintain any future profitability.
 If this were to occur, our stockholders could lose all or part of their investment.

-We have recorded recurring losses from operations and will likely require additional capital to support our business and objectives.
+Our recurring losses from operations have raised substantial doubt regarding our ability to continue as a going concern and will likely require additional capital to support our business and objectives.

-We have incurred recurring losses since inception and, as of December 31, 2023, had an accumulated deficit of \$95.1 million.
+We have incurred recurring losses since inception and, as of December 31, 2024, had an accumulated deficit of \$114.6 million.
 We anticipate operating losses to continue for the foreseeable future due to, among other things, costs related to research funding, further development of our technology and products and expenses related to the commercialization of our products, and it is possible we will never achieve profitability.

-We believe that our existing cash will be sufficient to fund our operations through the end of April 2025 and that we will require additional capital to continue our operations and research and development activity thereafter.
-There can be no assurance, however, that such financing will be available by the end of April 2025, if at all, or on acceptable terms and conditions.
+These efforts may be more costly than we expect, and we may not be able to generate revenue to offset our increased operating expenses.
+We expect our cash and cash equivalents of \$7.1 million as of December 31, 2024 to be insufficient to meet our operating expenses and capital expenditure requirements for at least 12 months from the filing of this Form 10-K. Our forecast of the period of time through which our current financial resources will be adequate to support our operations and the costs to support our general and administrative and research and development activities are forward-looking statements and involve risks and uncertainties.
+Our consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary should we be unable to continue as a going concern.
+Our ability to continue as a going concern is dependent on our ability to raise additional working capital through public or private equity or debt financings or other sources, which may include collaborations with third parties.
+There can be no assurance, however, that such financing will be available, on acceptable terms and conditions, or at all.
 The precise amount and timing of the funding needs cannot be determined accurately at this time, and will depend on a number of factors, including our ability to generate significant revenue, the market demand for our products, the quality of product development efforts including potential joint collaborations, management of working capital, and the continuation of normal payment terms and conditions for purchase of services.